DeepanNarayanaMoorthy/ClimateWatch-Data-Analysis/README.md

 # ClimateWatch-Data-Analysis
   - This is a brief analysis of data offered by [ClimateWatch](https://www.climatewatchdata.org/data-explorer) under various subdivisions such as climate and its effects factors such as Green House Gases, Agriculture, SocioEconomic Indicators, etc.
-  - The notebook in this repository in my result of exploration of various Machine Learning stuffs present in Tensorflow (basically messing around with things that are already present :stuck_out_tongue_closed_eyes: )
+  - The notebook in this repository in my result of exploration of various Machine Learning stuffs present in Tensorflow (basically just messing around with things that are already present :stuck_out_tongue_closed_eyes: )
   - Usage of **ipywidgets** has been implemented for the ease of data selection.

 # Table of contents